simple-icons/simple-icons-website-rs/CONTRIBUTING.md

 - `macros/`: It provides compile time macros used in the website.
 Used to generate the data provided by the simple-icons npm package.
 - `simple-icons/`: Simple Icons Rust library.
 It provides the data provided by the simple-icons npm package.
 - `scripts/`: Scripts used to generate data needed by the website.
-- `end2end/`: End to end tests.

 ### Where to look

-- End to end tests are located in `app/tests/`.
+- End to end tests are located in `end2end/tests/`.
 They are written with [Playwright](https://playwright.dev/).
-Configuration is located at `app/playwright.config.js`.
+Configuration is located at `end2end/playwright.config.ts`.
 - The main stylesheet is located at `app/stylesheet.css` other assets are located at `app/assets/`.
 Hopefully you don't need to change this style due to the class-based approach of TailwindCSS framework.
 Configuration is located at `app/tailwind.config.ts`.
 - The initial HTML is located at `app/index.html`.
 It is used by Trunk to generate the final HTML.